syohex/emacs-helm-ag2/README.md

 Search pattern is `foo\ bar\ baz`.
 You need to escape spaces with backslash.

-In `helm-ag`, you need not to escape spaces.
+In `helm-ag2`, you need not to escape spaces.

 ##### Pattern starts with `-`